csixteen/chippy/README.md

 CHIP-8 Interpreter written in Rust.

+# Dependencies

+You'll need to install the [SDL2.0 Development Libraries](https://www.libsdl.org/).
+The README of the [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2) project has very detailed information on how to install it in different platforms and it also covers scenarios that may be relevant to you.

 # Usage

-You'll definitely need to install the [SDL2.0 Development Libraries](https://www.libsdl.org/).
-I'd suggest for you to check [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2)'s README, since it covers scenarios that may be relevant to you.
-Once you have SDL2 installed, you can simply run:

 ```bash
 $ cargo run -- games/<GAME>